openintegrationhub/openintegrationhub.github.io/docs/Services/DataHub.md

 <!-- please choose the appropriate batch and delete/comment the others  -->
 ![prod](https://img.shields.io/badge/Status-Production-brightgreen.svg)

+# **Data Hub**

 ## Introduction
 <!-- 2 sentences: what does it do and how -->
-The Data Hub is responsible for storing, retreiving and updating oihDataRecords.
+The Data Hub is responsible for storing, retrieving and updating oihDataRecords.
 It functions as the central data storage (synchronized data) within the Open Integration Hub.

 [API Reference](http://data-hub.openintegrationhub.com/api-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
 [Implementation](https://github.com/openintegrationhub/openintegrationhub/tree/master/services/data-hub){: .btn .fs-5 .mb-4 .mb-md-0 }